slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9857-3/packetizer_raw_output.md

 Specify in RFC 9857 which domain or entity (e.g., the headend’s IGP instance or a dedicated policy domain) the Identifier must correspond to, especially in PCE or multi‑domain deployments.

+**Severity:** Medium
+  *Basis:* Ambiguity in the intended scope of the Instance-ID may lead to inconsistent correlation of SR Policy state with topological information across different implementations.

+**Confidence:** Medium

 ---

 ## Report 3: 9857-3-3